geovedi/book-notes/2018/brief-answers-to-the-big-questions.notes.md

 - Message for the Future:
     - Encouragement to shape a future worth visiting.
     - Emphasis on bravery, curiosity, determination, and overcoming odds.
-    - Sharing the author's fulfilled dream of becoming a scientist and seeking answers.
+    - Sharing Hawking's fulfilled dream of becoming a scientist and seeking answers.
 - Conclusion:
     - Appreciation for the journey, gratitude for personal relationships.
     - Triumph in humanity's understanding of universal laws.